lbaile21/LLMstudio/README.md

 When the `--ui` flag is set, you'll be able to access the UI at [http://localhost:3000](http://localhost:3000).
 If port 3000 is already in use, stop the conflicting process before starting the server (on Linux/macOS, `lsof -i :3000` will show which process is holding the port; on Windows, use `netstat -ano | findstr :3000`).

 Omit the `--ui` flag to run the gateway in headless mode, which is useful for server deployments or when you only need the Python client.
+You can also run `llmstudio server --help` to see all available flags.

 ## 🤔 About LLMstudio